eigenpunk/ComfyUI-audio/README.md

 # ComfyUI-audio

-generative audio tools for ComfyUI. highly experimental&mdash;expect things to break and/or change frequently.
+generative audio tools for ComfyUI. highly experimental&mdash;expect things to break and/or change frequently or not at all.

+**NOTE**: for the foreseeable future, i will be unable to continue working on this extension. please consider forking this repository!

 ## features
 - [musicgen text-to-music + audiogen text-to-sound](https://facebookresearch.github.io/audiocraft/docs/MUSICGEN.html)